rust-embedded/wg/rfcs/0377-mutex-trait.md

 }
 ```

-Which produces the following error and making the mutex **sound by construction**:
+Which produces the following error and making the mutex **deadlock-free by construction**:

 ```
 error[E0499]: cannot borrow `mtx` as mutable more than once at a time